Road Traffic

 open container containing alcohol unless the general consumption of alcohol in

-the parking place has for the time being been approved by the controlling body
+the parking place has for the time being been approved

 (9) The

-driver of a vehicle in a parking place must not fail to comply with any
+driver of a vehicle in a parking place must not fail to comply with any reasonable

-reasonable instructions given to the driver by a car park official –
+instructions given to the driver by a car park official –

 (a) as